 - The guidelines listed in this handbook applies to all GCET students in the undergraduate and postgraduate levels.

-- This handbook regulates the communication between students and faculty including academic advisors and module leaders/tutors.
+- This handbook explains the communication between students and staff including academic advisors and module leaders/tutors.

-- Through this handbook GCET aims to minimize face-to-face meetings and to familiarize students and staff to the virtual means of contact in teaching & learning and in all services provided to GCET students.
+- Through this handbook GCET aims to minimize face-to-face meetings during the COVID 19 pandemic.
+Therefore, to familiarize students and staff to the virtual means of contact in teaching & learning and in all services provided to GCET students.

 The virtual learning environment (VLE) used at GCET is Blackboard which is provided by our academic partner the University of The West of England (UWE).
 Blackboard is the platform where students can attend live sessions through Blackboard Collaborate Ultra, obtain learning materials, submit assignments and assessments, and many other features.